Do not share this medication with others.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood/bone marrow problems (such as anemia), cancer, liver disease (such as hepatitis B or C), past/recent/current infections (such as tuberculosis, herpes zoster, HIV infection), stomach/intestinal problems (such as ulcers, diverticulitis).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (such as in the lungs, legs), blood/bone marrow problems (such as anemia), cancer, heart problems (such as previous heart attack), liver disease (such as hepatitis B or C), past/recent/current infections (such as tuberculosis, herpes zoster, HIV infection), current or past smoking, stomach/intestinal problems (such as ulcers, diverticulitis), stroke, kidney disease.

 Older adults may be at greater risk for side effects while using this drug.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using upadacitinib.
 Upadacitinib may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Ask about reliable forms of birth control while using this medication and for 4 weeks after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 4 weeks after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 6 days after stopping treatment.
+Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 6 days after the last dose.
 Consult your doctor before breast-feeding.

 Consult your pharmacist or physician.